aziis98/textml/README.md

     -   `inline-json`: As previos but inlined

-    -   `transpile.html`: A simple semantic to convert `html.{element}` to the corresponding HTML element.
+    -   `transpile.html`: A simple semantic to convert `#html.ELEMENT { ... }` to the corresponding HTML element.
 This will get a major write pretty soon.

 -   `--output`, `-o`: Set output file or "`-`" for stdout.